ProlificsPanther/DockerPanther/README.md

 # docker-panther-trial
-This Docker file contains a limited version of Panther.
-The essential files needed to execute the Panther Editor as well as deploy your Panther Screens to the web are included in this Docker File.
-Also includee is a Panther Docker image that can be pulled directly using the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/docker-panther-trial).
+This Docker file contains a limited version of Panther Editor , Panther Runtime and Panther Web .
+The essential files required to execute the Panther Editor as well as deploy your Panther Screens to the web are included in this Docker File.
+Also included is a Panther Docker image that can be pulled directly using the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/docker-panther-trial).

 ### Usage
 * Panther Web 5.53